university-of-york/research-it-documentation/docs/source/using_viking/resource_partitions.rst

 gpu
     Partition for running jobs that require GPUs, see documentation for details about how to request GPUs.
+    - Each of the 16 nodes house three **nVidia A40 GPUs**
     - Your job script must request at least one GPU
-    - You can use **no more than six GPUs** at a time across all of your jobs running in the GPU partition
+    - You are limited to **no more than six GPUs** at a time across all of your jobs running in the ``gpu`` partition

 gpuplus
-    Partition for running jobs that require GPUs, see documentation for details about how to request GPUs.
+    Partition for running jobs that require more GPU power, see documentation for details about how to request GPUs.
+    - Each of the six nodes house two **nVidia H100 GPUs**
     - Your job script must request at least one GPU
-    - You can use **no more than two GPUs** at a time across all of your jobs running in the GPU partition
+    - You are limited to **no more than two GPUs** at a time across all of your jobs running in the ``gpuplus`` partition

 himem
     For running jobs that require memory greater than that available in other partitions.
 Each of the two nodes (himem01 and himem02) have 96 cores.
 The max running cores and max running memory limits are practical limits, due to the resources available on the nodes.